 The Toscano HotelEast Spain Street, Sonoma Map

 The wood-frame building next to the barracks seems to have been constructed during the 1850s when it housed, among other things, a retail store and rental library.
 Later the building came to be used as an unpretentious, inexpensive hotel.
 Around 1890 when many of its customers were ltalian immigrants and other working-class people, the name of the hotel changed from "Eureka" to "Toscano."
-Today, the Toscano is furnished withberiod furniture and looks much the way it did around the turn of the century.
-The kitchen and dining room were in a separate building behind the one facing the plaza.
-The gray, two-story, wood-frame building that now houses the park headquarters and interpretive center dates from the turn of the century when it served as a boarding house.
+Today, the Toscano is furnished with period furniture and looks much the way it did around the turn of the century.
+The kitchen and dining room are in a separate building behind the one facing the plaza and also have period furnishings and kitchen ware.
+The two-story, wood-frame building to the west of the Toscano Hotel now houses the park headquarters and interpretive center; it dates from the turn of the century when it served as a boarding house.